lrusso/tinymce/README.md

 }
 ```

-## Spellchecker example response from server
+## Spellchecker example of a response from a server

 ```
 {